structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Data Model.md

 ## Linking Two Types
 To create a relationship between two types, click the lower dot on the start type and drag the green connector to the upper dot on the target type.
 This will open the Create Relationship dialog.

-### Using the Create Relationship Dialog

 ![The Create Relationship Dialog](../../schema_relationship-project-task-created.png)

+The Create Relationship Dialog consists of four areas.

-#### Basic Relationship Properties
+### Basic Relationship Properties
-When you create a relationship, you are asked to configure the source cardinality, the relationship type, and the target cardinality.
+At the top of the dialog, you can configure the source cardinality, the relationship type, and the target cardinality.
 Below the cardinality selectors, you define the property names that determine how you access the relationship from each type in your code.

-##### Cardinality
+#### Cardinality
 Select 1 or * from the dropdown for source and target cardinality to define how many objects can connect.
 Use 1 for single connections and * for multiple connections.
 For example, if each Project contains multiple Tasks but each Task belongs to one Project, select 1 for the source cardinality (Project side) and * for the target cardinality (Task side).

-##### Relationship Type
+#### Relationship Type
 Enter a name in the center input field that describes the relationship in your database schema.
 This is typically an action or connection like "OWNS", "MANAGES", or "BELONGS_TO".

 >**Note:** Please be as specific as possible and try not to reuse existing relationship types, as this can lead to performance issues later on.
 For example, do not use “HAS” for everything, as you will then lose the advantage of being able to query different relationship types separately, and all data from the database will have to be filtered via the target type.

-##### Property Names
+#### Property Names
 Specify property names in the input fields below each cardinality selector to define the attribute names you use to retrieve related objects from each type.
-The property name on the Project side (e.g., "tasks") lets you retrieve all tasks for a project, while the property name on the Task side (e.g., "project") lets you access the parent project.
+The property name on the Project side (e.g., `tasks`) lets you retrieve all tasks for a project, while the property name on the Task side (e.g., `project`) lets you access the parent project.

 Structr suggests names automatically based on the type names and cardinalities - plural names for *-cardinality and singular names for 1-cardinality.
 You can change these suggestions to match your domain model.

-#### Cascading Delete
+### Cascading Delete
 The Cascading Delete dropdown controls deletion behavior for related objects.
 When you delete an object that has relationships to other objects, this setting determines whether those related objects are also deleted and how the deletion propagates through the relationship chain.
 When resolving cascading deletes, the system evaluates the access rights of each object to ensure that only objects you have permission to delete are affected.

-{{"topic:Cascading Delete Options", h5, shortDescription, table}}
+{{"topic:Cascading Delete Options", h4, shortDescription, table}}

-#### Automatic Creation of Related Nodes
+### Automatic Creation of Related Nodes
 The dropdown controls the automatic creation of related nodes.
 This feature allows Structr to function as a document database, transforming JSON documents into graph database structures based on your data model.
 When you send a JSON document that matches your schema, Structr creates the necessary objects and relationships in the graph database.

-You can reference objects in your JSON using stub objects with a unique property such as `name` or any property with a uniqueness constraint.
+You can reference objects in your JSON using stub objects with any property that has a uniqueness constraint.
 The dropdown controls whether Structr creates the object if it doesn't exist.
 Within a single document, the first reference to a unique property value creates the object and subsequent references to the same value use the newly created object.
 The dropdown determines how this automatic creation behavior propagates through nested relationships.

-##### Example
+#### Example

     {
         "name": "John Doe",